 - If not, remind them of Howard Hanna’s free pre-qualification program and encourage them to try it out.

-Generally, a solid life tip, being honest is useful in real estate as well.
-Be candid and forthright, be it about the home itself, the surrounding neighborhood, or that you have other potential buyers if you actually do not.
+Generally a solid life tip, being honest is useful in real estate as well.
+Be candid and forthright about the home, explaining its features accurately.
 You represent yourself, your sellers, and any real estate company backing you.
-Be honest; people appreciate honesty and are more likely to think positively of you in the future if you are honest.
+Be honest.
+People appreciate honesty and are more likely to think positively of you in the future if you are honest.

 Keep it Neutral